autologic-web/redirect-bundle/README.md

     - { pattern: '/.*old-route/', redirect: 'domain.com/new-route' }
 ```

+## Logging
-Logging to enable logging of unmatched 404 errors, just inject a logger into the listener service in your services.yml:
+To enable logging of unmatched 404 errors, just inject a logger into the listener service in your services.yml:

 ```yaml
 # app/services.yml